Witiko/jBus/docs/examples.md

 ## Subscription service ##

-Sometimes, you want for the userscripts to be able to state the paramers of the messages they will receive.
+Sometimes, you want for the userscripts to be able to state the paramers of the data they will receive.
 That's when the subscription service comes in handy.
 We will create a userscript, which will keep sending a given string back to the subscriber:

 ```js
 // ==UserScript==